Office of the Associate University Librarian for Research and Instructional Services:

 - Drink in capped bottles

 Noise and Other Disruptive Behavior - Library users expect the Libraries to be a quiet place for study and research.
-All library users are required to be courteous of others and refrain from harassing or annoying others through noisy or boisterous activities, by staring at another person with the intent to annoy that person, by following another person about the building with the intent to annoy that person, by playing audio equipment so that others can hear it, by singing or talking loudly to others or in monologues, or by behaving in a manner which reasonably can be expected to disturb other users.
+All library users are required to be courteous of others and refrain from harassing or annoying others through noisy or boisterous activities, by staring at another person, by following another person about the building, by playing audio equipment so that others can hear it, by singing or talking loudly to others or in monologues, or by behaving in a manner which can be expected to disturb other users.
 Talking will, however, occur as librarians and library staff provide assistance to library users.

 Personal Hygiene - Users whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.

-Photographs or Films - Anyone wishing to take photographs or make films in a Rutgers library must seek permission from the library director or the Associate University Librarian for Facilities Planning and Management.
+Photographs or Films - Anyone wishing to take photographs or make films in a Rutgers library must seek permission from the library director or the Associate University Librarian for Research and Instructional Services.

 Staff Areas - To assure the safety and productivity of librarians and library staff, unauthorized individuals are not permitted in staff areas unless invited to enter by staff as necessary for the conduct of library business.